mathume/mockyeah-hui-example/README.md

-Sample implementation of mocking backend for rapid frontend development in JavaScript of implementation of [Hermetic User Interface (HUI) tests](https://testing.googleblog.com/2015/03/android-ui-automated-testing.html) with [mockyeah](https://github.com/ryanricard/mockyeah).
+Sample implementation of mocking backend for fast frontend development in JavaScript and guide to [Hermetic User Interface (HUI) testing](https://testing.googleblog.com/2015/03/android-ui-automated-testing.html) with [mockyeah](https://github.com/ryanricard/mockyeah).

-# Rapid Frontend Development with JavaScript and HUI tests
+# Fast Frontend Development with JavaScript and HUI testing

+mockyeah has recently been added new features inspired by [WireMock](http://wiremock.org/).
+The library has the big advantage of allowing you to *re-use* mock data during development for testing.

+By mocking the backend there's no immediate need to set up and maintain backend data thus speeding up development.

-## Rapid frontend development
+## Fast frontend development - backend mocking

 In order to be independent from a real backend instance during frontend development we'll organize our expected responses and add them to a default setup.
-We'll then configure your frontend to point to the mockyeah instance, run `node default-setup.js`, run your project and develop!
+We'll then configure our frontend to point to the mockyeah instance, start the mock server with the default setup and we're ready to develop our web application!

 ### Organizing the mock data